Discoglossus pictus: Habitat and conservation

+It is on the list of Strictly Protected Fauna of the Council of Europe (Bern Convention).
 They appear to be endangered by the intensification of agriculture, but populations that live along rivers, seasonal ponds, and swamps seem to be less endangered.
-Populations from northeast of the Iberian Peninsula could be a threat to some native species of frogs, especially those with in they both occur in the same aquatic habitats.
+Populations from northeast of the Iberian Peninsula could be a threat to some native species of frogs, especially those where they both occur in the same aquatic habitats.
 In North Africa, it is a very abundant species, especially in the subhumid northern regions, but its presence reaches pre-Saharan oases.
 Populations on Malta are said to be threatened by a reduction of the ground-water levels.
 It was introduced several times on the island of Comino, but the introduced Levant water frog (Pelophylax bedriagae) on the Maltese archipelago is a direct competitor of this species.
 To effectively protect this species, more data are needed about its ecology and biology.
 D. pictus seems to be associated with man-made water bodies, at least for part of its distribution.